phoenixzqy/WorkReport/README.md

 An Electron based app for user to record daily/weekly work report, generate weekly report by given templates and will be able to automatically submit report to company server.

+## How it works

+1. You just need to keep daily work report with some brief description.
+2. You could setup any weekly report template based on your company code.
+Or you can just use the default template.
+3. The report page will always generate weekly report based on the template and the corresponding date you choose.

 ## Dependencies

 * electron-vue